farhantanvir1/starter-hugo-academic-Farhan/content/publication/example/index.md

   focal_point: ""
   preview_only: false
   filename: screen-shot-2021-09-11-at-9.10.47-pm.jpg
-summary: We design a heterogeneous information network (HIN) to model relations between these entities.
+summary: "We design a heterogeneous information network (HIN) to model relations between these entities.
 Afterward, we extract the rich semantic relationships among these entities using different meta-path-based topological features.
-An extensive set of features are fed to different classifiers.
+An extensive set of features are fed to different classifiers."
 url_dataset: ""
 url_project: ""
 url_source: ""